Vancouver Housing Market Outlook 2026

 Vancouver’s home prices are expected to rise slightly in 2025 as demand remains strong and housing supply struggles to keep pace.

-Is Vancouver’s housing market going to crash?
+Is Vancouver’s housing market going to crash in 2025?

 A crash is unlikely in Vancouver.
 Despite affordability concerns, low inventory and high demand will sustain home prices.